-Sr. Faustina wrote down Jesus’ various messages; essentially, they reveal that God is ineffably merciful, but humankind must turn with trust in order to receive it.
+At her confessor’s request, Sr. Faustina wrote down Jesus’ messages, which in essence reveal that God is ineffably merciful.
+However, humankind must turn with trust in order to receive it.
 Without trust, mercy does not penetrate the human heart.
 Jesus instructed her to have an image painted with rays streaming from His breast, and likewise to establish a ‘Feast of Mercy,’ on the Sunday after Easter when He would pour out mercy in a special manner.

-In our times, the Feast of Divine Mercy after Easter is a major event, Sr. Faustina is a canonized saint, and the Shrine where Fr.
-Władysław Lohn worked receives three million visitors a year.
+In our times, the Feast of Divine Mercy after Easter is a major event, Sr. Faustina is a canonized saint, and the Shrine of Divine Mercy receives three million visitors a year.
 Pope St. John Paul II described the shrine as "the capital of the Divine Mercy devotion.”
 Conversely, Rudolf Höss described Auschwitz as "the largest killing center in all of history."
-It is one of history’s great ironies that he who led the center of death should seek help from the capital of mercy.
+It is one of history’s strange ironies that he who commanded the center of death should seek help from the capital of mercy.